DyPeterson/spark_pipeline/README.md

 [GitHub Repository](https://github.com/DyPeterson/spark_pipeline)

 ###  Details
 This project uses Apache Spark to load a CSV into a DataFrame and profile, clean, and query the data.
+The process of the pipeline is as follows:
+1. Loads CSV into a spark dataframe setting the schema aswell

+2. Add multiple columns:

+    1. `daily_price_change` - Difference between `Open` and `Close`
+    prices

+    2. `daily_fluctuation` - Difference between `High` and `Low`

+    3. `vol_over_100` - Boolean(true/false) column indicating if the daily volume is over 100

+    4. `daily_price_swing` - Absolute value of `daily_price_change`

+    5. `net_sales`- Calculates the average of `high`, `low`, `open`, & `close` and multiplies it by the `volume` giving us the net sales

+3. Calculates stats:

+   1. Average of `daily_price_swing`

+   2. Count of days that did not pass 100 Volume

+   3. Average of `Open` values

+   4. Highest value of `High`

-Finally it saves the new data as a parquet file.
+4. Saves the new data as a parquet file.

 Contact me with any questions or suggestions [Here](dylan.peterson17@gmail.com)